Rolf Benirschke

 Vice Chair

-Rolf Benirschke is the founder and CEO of Legacy Health Strategies, a patient engagement agency that partners with medical device and pharmaceutical companies to elevate the voice of the patient.
-His engaging keynote presentations have inspired audiences around the world.
+Rolf Benirschke is the founder and President of his non-profit, Embracing Ostomy Life, as well as the founder of Legacy Health Strategies, a patient engagement agency that partners with medical device and pharmaceutical companies to elevate the voice of the patient.

 Benirschke began his career in the National Football League, where he was place-kicker for the San Diego Chargers from 1977 to 1986.
 After battling a life-threatening illness in his third season, he went on to set 16 team records before retiring as the third most accurate kicker in NFL history, and received numerous honors, including Walter Payton Man of the Year and NFL Comeback Player of the Year.
 He played in the Pro Bowl and became the 20th player to be inducted into the San Diego Chargers Hall of Fame in 1997.
 He was later inducted into the San Diego Hall of Champions and the Academic All-America Hall of Fame.